 Check all parts upon receipt as the unit can get damaged during shipping.

 Easy to assemble and clean.
-Well-constructed option that offers electronic start ignition, internal food temperature monitor, and a large interior.
+A well-constructed option that offers electronic-start ignition, an internal food temperature monitor, and a large interior.
 Three-year warranty.

 Reports of faults with the temperature controller and/or ignition.

 Includes the brand's D2 Direct Drive drivetrain that delivers delicious smoked flavors.
 Maintains temperatures.
 Includes a meat probe and is compatible with the Traeger app.

 Expensive, yet other models that cost less offer similar or larger cook space.
 Some longevity concerns.